TV Reception Checklist

 3. Do you have a filter installed to remove mobile phone interference?

-LTE filters, like the one shown (right) are essential in order to receive good quality reception.
+LTE filters are essential in order to receive good quality reception.

 In late 2015, the ACMA – the Australian Government body tasked with looking after all radio frequency transmissions, reduced the television frequency band and allocated the space made available to the telecommunications industry for the 4G LTE network.
 In the time since, all of the telecommunications companies have expanded this to the point where it has now saturated all televisions transmissions with interference.
 An LTE Low pass filter is therefore required to remove this interference.
 It is also important that this filter be placed between the antenna, and any signal booster.
 This ensures that only “clean” signals are amplified and then sent to your TV tuner.